GSA/digitalgov.gov/content/post/2016-03-29-usagovs-step-by-step-guide-to-making-snapchat-stories-as-accessible-as-possible.md

 date: 2016-03-29 1:30:57 -0400
-title: 'USAGov’sStep-by-Step Guide to Making Snapchat Stories As Accessible As Possible'
+title: 'USAGov’s Step-by-Step Guide to Making Snapchat Stories As Accessible As Possible'
 summary: 'One of the biggest things we take into account whenever we consider launching on a new social platform is how we can make the information we share through that tool as accessible as possible.
 In its current form, Snapchat isn&rsquo;t a highly accessible platform.
-This isn&rsquo;t a problem that’sunique to Snapchat.
+This isn&rsquo;t a problem that’s unique to Snapchat.
 Many emerging technologies'
 authors: [jessica-milcetich]
 categories:
   - Accessibility